 Nutrient/Pest Management Planning including Variable Rate Application and Waste Storage Facility Nutrient management is the management of the amount, source, placement, form, and timing of the application of plant nutrients and soil amendments to minimize the transport of applied nutrients into surface water or groundwater and can be in commercial/non-manure fertilizer or manure-based fertilizers.
 Nutrient management seeks to supply adequate nutrients for optimum crop yield and quantity, while also helping to sustain the physical, biological, and chemical properties of the soil.
 A nutrient budget for nitrogen, phosphorus, and potassium is developed considering all potential sources of nutrients including, but not limited to, animal manure, commercial fertilizer, crop residue, and legume credits.
 Realistic yields are based on soil productivity information, potential yield, or historical yield data based on a 5-year average.
-Nutrient management plans specify the form, source, amount, timing, and method of application of nutrients to surface and/or groundwater.
+Nutrient management plans specify the form, source, amount, timing, and method of application of nutrients on each field in order to achieve realistic production levels while minimizing transport of nutrients to surface and/or groundwater.